RetroPie/RetroPie-Docs/docs/Sound-Issues.md

 <string name="AudioDevice" value="Digital" />`
 ````

-Using the above example as a starting point, changing the AudoCard and AudioDevice settings within the es_settings.cfg file to the following values will use the 'default' Audio Card to play sounds, and will use the 'Digital' mixer (Audio Device) to control the volume.
+The AudioDeviceSetting works in conjunction with the your AudioCard setting to select the Audio Mixer that RetroPie will use.
+This of course means that you will need both in your es_settings.cfg file for the setting to take effect.
+Using my JustBoom DAC HAT as an example this is what I get within the es_settings.cfg file:
 ````
 <string name="AudioCard" value="default" />
 <string name="AudioDevice" value="Digital" />
 ````
+It uses the 'default' Audio Card to play sounds, and will use the 'Digital' mixer (Audio Device) on the default AudioCard to play sounds and control the volume.

-NOTE: Any custom manually used settings will be overwritten if you select any of the other options in the GUI and exit the Sound Settings window, as the Sound Settings GUI window overwrites the es_settings.cfg options when you exit the window.
+IMPORTANT NOTE: Any custom manually used settings will be overwritten if you select any of the other options in the GUI and exit the Sound Settings window, as the Sound Settings GUI window overwrites the es_settings.cfg options when you exit the window.

 ### Adding a Custom OMX Player Audio Card